Resolutions: Stepping Stone to Transformation

 The new calendar year recently being ushered in by both Muharram and January, we realize that another year has passed; minutes move into hours, hours into days, days into weeks, weeks into months and months into years-seemingly faster than ever before; yet every moment is a precious component of life and every moment counts.
-(We are now into the second decade of the 21st century.)

 We are commanded in the Qur'an to carefully consider what we are sending forth for the future.
 This introspective question should evoke critical self-evaluation in each individual.
 What am I doing with my today?